htutwaiphyoe/mastering-typescript/frontend-masters/intermediate-v2/README.md

 In order to truly understand how types and values "stack" on each other, we'll first tackle the concept of declaration merging.
 Often when people grasp how TypeScript handles this, they never look at the language the same way again

-Declaration Merging => Single Identifier with stack of different types
+`Declaration Merging => Single Identifier with stack of different types`

 ## 04. Namespaces

 namespaces for type of JQuery, can export function type => namespace.function

 namespaces has Declaration Merging

+## 05. Classes

+class also has Declaration Merging like namespace

+classes are both value and type

+Object.freeze => readonly object in both compile time and runtime readonly type => readonly in TS, can write in runtime